boboqulovsherdiyor0102-spec/e-plant-shopping-application/README.md

-# Paradise Nursery - E-Plant Shopping Application
+# Paradise Nursery
-This is a React-based e-commerce application for a houseplant nursery.
+This is a comprehensive React-based e-commerce application designed for a houseplant nursery, allowing users to browse plants and manage their shopping cart.

-## Features:
-- Landing page with 'Get Started' button.
-- Product listing with categories.
-- Shopping cart managed with Redux Toolkit.